pipe1os/feucsc-finanzas/README.md

 - Security headers and CSP are configured in `next.config.ts`.
 - Cloudinary uploads use signed server-side uploads only.
 - Upload presets are no longer required.
-- The project intentionally favors simple architecture and explicit server-side validation.
+- The project intentionally favors simple architecture and explicit server-side validation alongside strict Postgres RLS.